SourabhSomdeve/Competitive-programming/README.md

-# In this repo I have solve the problems of various competative coding platforms.
+# In this repo I have solve the problems of various competitive coding platforms.

 # Hackerrank-Solutions